FlorianWilhelm/FlorianWilhelm.github.io/pelican/content/posts/honey_i_shrunk_the_target_variable.md

         x: array([8.31228458])
 ```
 So if we now transform the result `x` which is roughly `8.31` back using `np.exp(8.31)` we get a rounded result of `4064`.
 *Wait a second!
-What just happened!?* We would have expected the final result to be around `6703` because that's the
+What just happened!?* We would have expected the final result to be around `6704` because that's the
 mean value we had before.
 Somehow, transforming the target variable, minimizing the same error measure as before and applying the inverse
 transformation changed the result.
 Now our result of `4064` looks rather like an approximation of the median... well...
 it actually is assuming a log-normal distribution as we will fully understand soon.
 If we had applied some full-blown machine learning model, the difference would have been much smaller since the variance
 of the residual distribution would have been much smaller.
 Still,
-we would have missed our goal of minimizing the (R)MSE.
+we would have missed our actual goal of minimizing the (R)MSE on the raw target.
 Instead we would have unknowingly minimized the MAE, which
 might actually be better suited for our use-case at hand.
 Nevertheless, a data scientist should know what he or she
 is doing and a lucky punch without a clue of what happened, just doesn't suit a scientist.